maria/cdl_tests/README.md

         pass
 ```

-Run the test, see it passes.
+Run the test, see it passes, `nosetests test_user.py`

 #### Model

    - Describe a `User` model:

 ```python